Sofitel: Other Sofitel products

 In July 2009, Sofitel launched the “So SPA by Sofitel” concept at the Saint James Hotel in London and at the Sofitel Marseille Vieux Port location.
 So SPA's development in Asia started in 2013.

 In December 2014, during the Marrakech International Film Festival, Sofitel launched the first edition of La Nuit by Sofitel, recurring parties organized by Sofitel and happening around noteworthy fashionable events worldwide.

-Properties
+Notable properties

-This is a non-exhaustive list of notable Sofitel Hotels & Resorts properties worldwide:
+This is a non-exhaustive list of notable Sofitel Hotels & Resorts properties: